-• A survey by BambooHR found that 76% of employees named on-the-job training as the most important part of the new hire experience.
+- 76% of employees rank on-the-job training as the most valuable part of their onboarding experience(3)

 8 essential onboarding tips